 I posted some of my early discoveries into that thread, but here's the

 more in-depth dump on what I could observe.

 To simulate a fully everything-closed condition, I had to click the hood

-latch closed so I could leave the physical hood open
+latch closed with a screwdriver so I could leave the physical hood open

 and still have direct access to the battery.